 Unless you are pervaded by faith, avoid Whit Monday, when the faithful climb from Maiori 800 meters uphill that lead to the fifteenth-century Sanctuary of Avvocata, on the summit of Monte Cliff.

-In all the other days of the year this is a trail is not just by relaxing stroll after lunch, but which has views non: part from the Scalinata di Via Casale Alto at Maiori and you walk up to the water source of chestnut, where always agrees to stockpile of water.
+In all the other days of the year this trail is not just good for a relaxing stroll after lunch, but it has views: part from the Scalinata di Via Casale Alto at Maiori and you walk up to the water source of chestnut.

 Left citrus groves and vineyards it crosses a plateau until Grottone, a cave overlooking a ravine, and continues up to the Shrine with its view over the whole of the Gulf of Salerno.

 This walk, which starts from the city of Pontone, allows those who decide to embark on this path, to jump into the past in one of the landmarks of the history of Amalfi, while enjoying the natural beauty of the coast.
 Ziro Tower is one of the many towers scattered along the Amalfi coast, which was used to spot from a distance any assaults from the sea, and it is known because it was also the scene of a clandestine love affair ended in tragedy.
 In early 1500, in this tower was locked Giovanna d’Aragona with her children.
 After the death of her husband Alfonso Piccolomini, Duke of Amalfi, Giovanna began an affair with Antonio Beccadelli, the household steward which caused a major scandal.
 For this reason, Giovanna’s brothers decided to lock her in the tower with her children who were later murdered.

 These are only four of the many paths you can choose from but whatever will be the path you will walk, we can assure you it will be worth it!